jcohen02/ci-best-practice/index.md

 ### Multi-node Testing

-This primarily applies to MPI capable HPC codes that expect to routinely run across multiple compute nodes.
+This primarily applies to MPI-capable HPC codes that expect to routinely run across multiple compute nodes.
 Similar to using accelerators, we're not aware of any hosted services that support this.